kevinalmansa/kevinalmansa.github.io/_pages/about.md

 ### Who Am I?

-I am your typical world traveling, coffee drinking, tech obssessed programmer and hacker.

-I have recently graduated from the University of Kent with a MSc in Computer Security, and possess two undergraduate degrees, one focusing on System Administration & Networking, the other a three year BSc focusing on Programming.
+I have recently graduated from the University of Kent with a MSc in Computer Security, and possess two undergraduate degrees, one focusing on System Administration & Networking, and the other a three year BSc focusing on Programming.

 I have professional experience in IAM, Web Development, and System Administration.

-My Interests include Pentesting, Steganography, Programming, everything Linux and I am finally starting to get my feet wet in Reversing.
+I am confident programmer and have experience coding for and administrating Linux & Windows environments.

 I love discovering and learning about new technologies and how systems and infrastructures function.

+My current interests include Vulnerability Research & Application Security, Reverse Engineering, Malware Analysis and any CTF I can join. :)

-This blog will allow me to post and explain topcis, concepts, systems and tools I find interesting as well as serve as a location I use for personal resources and to discuss tools I develop.
+This blog will allow me to post and explain topics, concepts, systems and tools I find interesting as well as serve as a location I use for personal resources and to discuss tools I develop.